-Over the years, there have many cricketers of Indian origin who played for other countries.
-Starting from the days of Ranjit Sinhji, many famous cricketers who hailed from India and later represented a different country altogether.
+Over the years, there have been many cricketers of Indian origin who have played for other countries.
+Starting from the days of Ranjit Sinhji, many famous cricketers hailing from India later went on to represent a different country altogether.

-So, we thought of looking back at the cricketers who either played for the Indian national team or played in the Indian domestic circuit before going on to play for another country.
+So we thought of looking back at the cricketers who either played for the Indian national team or featured in the Indian domestic circuit before going on to play for another country.
+Here is the list:

-Disclaimer: There can be other cricketers as well.
-But we picked the ones about whom we found conclusive data and evidence.
+Disclaimer: There could be other cricketers in this list as well.
+We picked the ones about whom we found conclusive data and evidence.

 1. Gul Mohammad